Instant Trading

 #### How it feels in practice

-From your perspective as a trader, nothing changes about the UX.
+Nothing changes about the UX.
 You click "Open" or "Close" and the trade executes almost instantly.
 The difference is entirely under the hood: your funds are better protected because the solver never gets broad access to your account.

 ### Batched execution